aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MD to OTT" h2="Render MD to OTT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting files from one format to another is a common requirement in many applications.
+For example, if you are working with a document in Markdown (MD) format, you may need to convert it to Open Office Text Template (OTT) format for further processing.
+This is where Aspose.Total for C++ comes in.

+<h2>How Aspose.Total Helps for MD to OTT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MD to OTT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MD file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to OTT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to quickly and easily convert MD to OTT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert MD file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to OTT.

+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, edit, and convert PDF documents without any external dependencies.
+It supports a wide range of features, including text extraction, document conversion, text search, text replacement, and more.

+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, and convert Word documents without any external dependencies.
+It supports a wide range of features, including document conversion, text search, text replacement, document comparison, and more.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to quickly and easily convert MD to OTT.
+It provides a simple and efficient way to convert MD to OTT without any external dependencies.
+The APIs are easy to use and provide a wide range of features to help developers get the job done quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}